johnwaz/javascript-practice/README.md

   > Print numbers from 1 to 30.
 Printing "Fizz" for multiples of 3, "Buzz" for multiples of 5, and "Fizz Buzz" for multiples of 3 and 5.

+- front-back

+  > Return a string where the first and last characters have been switched.

 - greatest-value

   > Find the highest number value in an array.